-Today I will be showing you how to make a very simple round sprocket pincushion, shown here in my upcoming fabric range Summer Blush, which will be on the shelves in August.
+Today I will be showing you how to make a very simple round sprocket pincushion, shown here in my fabric range Summer Blush.
 If you ever made round pincushions you will know that it can be a little tricky to get that perfect circular shape with no bumps and lumps around the edges (especially at the stuffing point).

 Fret not – I will show you a very simple technique that ensures you can achieve that perfect round shape every time.
 The style of this pincushion is known as a ‘sprocket’ design in sewing literature as the slices resemble the spokes of a wheel – this is typically achieved by sewing wedges of fabric together to form a circular shape.
 That can be a little time consuming, so we’re going to cheat and use half square triangles to achieve a very similar look – easy peasy! 🙂

 (2) 3 ½″ x 6 ½″ rectangles (pincushion bottom)